Pratulin

+History

 On 24 January 1874 the Imperial Russian Army killed a group of 13 Greek Catholics in the village.
 They later became known as the Pratulin Martyrs.

 During "Operation Barbarossa" the forest nearby was a staging point for the German 17th Panzer Division.
 At 3:30am on 22 June 1941 German Panzer and motorized troops decamped from this area, crossing the Bug River and attacking the Soviet Union.
+Eight Polish citizens were murdered by Nazi Germany in the village during World War II.